multiplexd/s6-packaging/README.md

 ## Build instructions

+The _devscripts_, _quilt_ and _debhelper_ packages are required by the build infrastructure to build the packages.

 In order to build any of the packages, issue "make _package\_name_".

 For example, to build skalibs (which is required by all the other packages),